aperium/rutil/README.md

-# utilizr
+# rutil
-eclectic collection of R functions that I find useful
+an eclectic collection of R functions that I find useful.
+Optimized for my usefulness not necessarily speed or lightness.